 Louisiana Treaty signed

-The French-language version of the Louisiana Purchase Treaty and Convention is signed in Paris, France, and Robert Livingston writes to President Thomas Jefferson to tell him the news.
+In Paris, France, the French-language version of the Louisiana Purchase Treaty and Convention is signed.
+Robert Livingston writes to President Thomas Jefferson to tell him that New Orleans and Louisiana will soon belong to the United States.

 May 4, 1803